Skip to content

 Ear biopsy: Anesthesia and analgesia are not required for the collection of small (e.g., 2 mm) ear punch samples in mice.
 In mice, the ear is usually sufficiently developed for ear punch biopsy after approximately 4 days of age.

-Tailing of mice is permitted if IACUC approval is obtained and the following conditions are met:
+Tail transection (for the purpose of genotyping) is permitted if IACUC approval is obtained, and with the following specifications:

-• Tailing mice > 28 days of age or removal of more than 3 mm of tissue must be performed under appropriate anesthesia (e.g., ketamine/xylazine, isoflurane, etc.) and a minimum of one dose of a systemic analgesic (e.g., buprenorphine, meloxicam, ketoprofen, carprofen) must be administered.
+• Tail transection in animals > 21 days of age must be performed under appropriate anesthesia (e.g., ketamine/xylazine, isoflurane, etc.) and a minimum of one dose of a systemic analgesic (e.g., buprenorphine, meloxicam, ketoprofen, carprofen) must be administered.

-• If required, mice may be tailed a second time but not at an interval of less than one week from the first biopsy and anesthesia and analgesia must be used regardless of the age of the mice.
+• If required, mice may undergo a second tail transection, but this must be at least one week after the first tail transection and anesthesia and analgesia must be used regardless of the age of the mice.

-• Researchers should be prepared to control bleeding as necessary following tail biopsy.
+• Researchers should be prepared to control bleeding as necessary following tail transection.
 Direct pressure is often adequate for small tail biopsies in weanling mice.
-For older animals, other methods (e.g., cautery) may be necessary to achieve hemostasis.
+For older animals, larger lengths, and second tail transections, other methods (e.g., cautery) may be necessary to achieve hemostasis.

-• Instruments used for tailing must be well-maintained such that they are clean and sharp.
+• Instruments used for tail transection must be well-maintained such that they are clean and sharp.

 Deviation from the above conditions requires strong scientific justification and IACUC approval.